 - Demonstrated commitment to advancing diversity, equity and inclusion.

 Anticipated Start Date: August 2022

 Salary and Benefits:

-$29.60 an hour.
+$31.06 - $33.76, based on education, skills and experience.
 This position is not eligible for a benefits package.
 Employees must be designated at .75 FTE or greater to be eligible for the Colorado Community College System benefit package.
 Sick leave shall be accrued and granted in accordance with the Healthy Families and Workplaces Act.
 No relocation assistance is provided.

 All applications will be reviewed in the order that they are received on an ongoing basis until the position is filled.
 Candidates are encouraged to submit a complete application packet early for full consideration.